I need human help to enter verification code (office hours only)

 Food and Allergens

-Because of kashrut and COVID concerns, absolutely no food can be brought into Gann Academy.
-Snacks and lunch will be provided outdoors following children's services and at Rosh Hashanah kiddush respectively.
-All ingredients will be listed on the packaging.
+Because of kashrut and COVID concerns, absolutely no food can be brought into Gann Academy from the outside.
+Snacks will be provided following children's services and at the Yom Kippur Breakfast.
+We offer a gluten free table and label food with additional allergens as needed.

 Greetings